-Rhubarb can cause some side effects such as stomach and intestinal pain, watery diarrhea, and uterine contractions.
+Rhubarb can cause some side effects such as stomach and intestinal pain, watery diarrhea, nausea, vomiting, rash, and uterine contractions.
 Long-term use can result in muscular weakness, bone loss, potassium loss, and irregular heart rhythm.

 There is a report of kidney failure in someone who took a product containing rhubarb.
 But it's not known for sure if rhubarb was the actual cause of kidney failure.

 When applied to the skin: Rhubarb is POSSIBLY SAFE when used for up to 14 days.